NiklasEi/bevy_asset_loader/README.md

 ### Images

-Asset collections support one of the most common operations for image asset: changing their sampler.
-You can configure either a linear or a nearest sampler like so:
+Asset collections support configuring the sampler of an image asset through a derive attribute.
+You can configure either the sampler like so:

 ```rust
 use bevy::prelude::*;